Honors Calculus II

 Franz Pedit, LGRT 1542 & 1535

-fucntions, and applications to differential equations, curves in the
+series, and applications to differential equations, geometry, and

 Calculus: Early Transcendentals (any edition) by James Stewart.

 Home work problems will be assigned on a regular basis and graded.